389ds/389ds.github.io/docs/389ds/design/replication-keep-alive.md

 # Use Case

-In a fractional replication topology, a master is receiving majority of the updates.
+In a fractional replication topology, a supplier is receiving majority of the updates.
 For example, a skipped attribute is updated at each bind.
-The replica agreements of that master will be frequently waken up (by updates) but replication session will send no updates (all skipped) and others supplier are going into backoff longer and longer.
+The replica agreements of that supplier will be frequently waken up (by updates) but replication session will send no updates (all skipped) and others supplier are going into backoff longer and longer.
-So updates received by those others masters will appear very late on the consumers because master have few chances to acquire the consumers.
+So updates received by those others suppliers will appear very late on the consumers because supplier have few chances to acquire the consumers.